michelle-miller/assistant-icp/install.md

 The Passport Advantage archive (PPA) file for {{site.data.keyword.conversationshort}} contains a Helm chart and images.
 Helm is the Kubernetes native package management system that is used for application management inside an {{site.data.keyword.icpfull_notm}} cluster.

 **Attention**: If you downloaded the PPA file between 26 September 2018 and 4 October 2018, then you have version 1.0.0.0 of the service.
-The installation process was simplified with the PPA file version 1.0.0.1 made available on 5 October 2018.
-Download the later version of the PPA file, named `IWAICP_V1.0.0.1.tar.gz` instead.
+If you downloaded the PPA file between 5 October 2018 and 19 November 2018, then you have version 1.0.0.1 of the service.
+The installation process was simplified with the PPA file version 1.0.1 made available on 20 November 2018.
+Download the later version of the PPA file, named `IWAICP_V1.0.1.tar.gz` instead.

 ## Step 2: Prepare the cloud environment
 {: #install-icp}